 You can’t simply exit the stage without wrapping up the talk.
 The principle applies to end your blog post.
 You start with a bang, you end with a bang.
 It should be balanced.
 Yin and Yang.

 To do that, you have to follow this system:

 Recap from the lengthy discussion >> Remind them about their “why” >> Pitch your offer: courses, services, etc.

 You can do a bit of a recap of the tips or whatever you discussed in the blog post, especially you’re writing a 5,000-word post.
 Remind them why they land on your page and their purpose of being there.
 For sure, they are seeking information from you.
 But why?

-Do they want to improve their lives in a way you suggested it?
+Do they want to improve their lives in the way you suggested?